 The Board and the Nomination and Governance Committee consider potential nominees based on such criteria as depth and breadth of relevant experience, intelligence, personal character, integrity, commitment to the community and to Bancorp, knowledge of the business of banking, compatibility with the current Board culture, and prominence-all in the context of the perceived needs of the Board at the point in time of the consideration.
 Nominees must also be acceptable to banking regulators.
-Bancorp seeks to ensure that at least a majority of the directors are independent under the Nasdaq listing standards and that members of Bancorp's Audit Committee meet Nasdaq, SEC, and Federal Deposit Insurance Corporation requirements and that at least one of them qualifies as an "audit committee financial expert" under the rules of the SEC.
-When an independent director retires, resigns or declines to stand for reelection, the Nomination and Governance Committee generally will seek to identify and recommend to the Board candidates for election by the stockholders or by the Board to fill the vacancy who are independent as appropriate under all applicable standards.
+Bancorp seeks to ensure that at least a majority of the directors are independent under the Nasdaq listing standards and that members of Bancorp's Audit Committee meet Nasdag, SEC, and Federal Deposit Insurance Corporation requirements and that at least one of them gualifies as an "audit committee financial expert" under the rules of the SEC.
+When an independent director retires, resigns or declines to stand for reelection, the Nomination and Governance Committee generally will evaluate whether to identify and recommend to the Board additional candidates for election by the stockholders or by the Board to fill the vacancy.
+The Nomination and Governance Committee has determined not to nominate additional candidates at the 2025 annual meeting in connection with the retirements of Mr. Poon and Mr. Chan, and instead has decreased the size of the Board effective as of the annual meeting, because Ms. Woo and Ms. Kono were previously elected as additional directors in 2024 in connection with the Board's long-term succession planning.

 Cathay Bank was founded in 1962 in Los Angeles, California, and is America's oldest bank founded by Chinese-Americans.
 Since that time, it has expanded into metropolitan areas of the U.S. that have substantial Chinese-American populations, as well as established a branch in Hong Kong and a representative office in Shanghai, Taipei, and Beijing.
 To better serve its clients, many of Cathay Bank's employees speak both English and one or more Chinese dialects or Vietnamese.
-As Cathay Bank has grown and expanded, the Board and the Nomination and Governance Committee have been considering greater diversity for the Board, in terms of race, gender, national origin, geography, skills, experience, and/or expertise.
-While there is no specific policy in place with respect to diversity, a conscious effort has been made, and will continue to be made, to add to the Board otherwise qualified individuals who are representative of diverse backgrounds and experiences.
+As Cathay Bank has grown and expanded, the Board and the Nomination and Governance Committee have been considering greater diverse expertise for the Board, in terms of geography, skills, experience, and/or expertise.
+While there is no specific policy in place, a conscious effort has been made, and will continue to be made, to add to the Board otherwise qualified individuals who are representative of different expertise and skill sets.

 The process for identifying and evaluating candidates is commenced by the Board upon its determination of a need to nominate a director or fill a new position or vacancy on the Board.
-At the request of the Board, the Nomination and Governance Committee then seeks to identify potential candidates who meet the specific criteria given by the Board at the time of the request based on input from members of the Board and, if the Board deems appropriate, a third-party search firm.
+At the request of the Board, the Nomination and Governance Committee then seeks to identify potential candidates who meet the specific criteria given by the Board at the time of the request based on input from members of the Board and, if the Board deems it appropriate, a third-party search firm.